ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/queue.md

 Partition quotas can also be viewed on the cluster using the `slurm_limits` command.

+Additionally, users can have up to 5000 jobs in queue/running at the same time.
+Attempting to queue more than 5000 jobs will cause jobs submissions to fail with the reason "MaxSubmitJobLimit".

 ### Additional Resource Request

 Sometimes, whether it be due to deadlines or technical limitations, more resources might be needed than are supplied by default.
 If you require